 It should be fairly self-explanatory what a dedicated Internet Protocol address is in comparison to a shared IP.

-With a dedicated IP, only your website or device is identified by that unique string of digits, and therefore you are not sharing with anyone else.
+With a dedicated IP, only your website or device is identified by that unique string of digits; therefore, you are not sharing with anyone else.
 The IP address is all yours, and that means it points directly and only towards your site.

 This is basically the opposite type of IP address to a shared Internet Protocol, and it has various benefits for developers of large websites, huge corporations and people looking to run intensive experiments on their hosting.